None (described in 2004)

 Difficult.
 Should not be removed from the wild

-A Naturally Uncommon, Range-restricted endemic, which is locally abundant within its few known habitats.
-All known populations occur within Kahurangi National Park.
-There are no known threats.
+A Naturally Uncommon, range-restricted endemic which is sparsely to locally abundant within its key habitats.
+There are no known threats, and all the known populations occur within Kahurangi National Park.

 gentianella: Little Gentiana (named after Gentius, 6th century king of Illyria, who found the roots of the yellow gentian to have a healing effect on his malaria-stricken troops)